Fulbright U.S. Student Program

 - Explore the Fulbright website thoroughly.
 Start with the video tutorials.
 See the application checklist for steps.

 - Notify the Fulbright Program Advisor (FPA) of your interest and make an appointment to discuss your preliminary ideas.

 - Review my Tips for Applications section.

 - Work with the FPA and academic mentors for feedback on subsequent drafts up until early October.

-- Have references send their recommendation letters or forms to the FPA before uploading!
+- Have references send their recommendation letters or forms to the FPA by August 3 (before uploading)!

-- COMPLETED online application--including recommendations, affiliation letter, and language evaluation--by August 3, 2015 or earlier.
+- COMPLETED online application--including recommendations, affiliation letter, and language evaluation--by August 10, 2015.

-- Your finished and polished application goes to the NAU Campus Fulbright Committee to read approximately September 1.
+- Your polished application goes to the NAU Campus Fulbright Committee to read approximately September 1.

 - Participate in the NAU Campus Fulbright Interviews in late September/early October.

 Please refer your recommendation writers to my Tips for Recommenders.
 Please also see applicant tips on Working with References.

-Note: I absolutely want to review recommendation letters or forms before they are uploaded to the scholarship application site, so ask your writers to send their letter first to me at Melissa.Riggs@nau.edu.
+Note: I absolutely want to review recommendations before they are uploaded to the scholarship application site, so ask your writers to send their letter to me at Melissa.Riggs@nau.edu by or before August 3, 2015.

-1. See Fulbright tutorials, webinars, and other resources.
+2. See online Fulbright tutorials, webinars, and other resources.

 2. "What is the Fulbright and How to Apply at NAU" archived presentations from 2014.